Weiming-Hu/AnalogsEnsemble/README.md

 This package contains several libraries and applications:

-- [CAnEn](https://github.com/Weiming-Hu/AnalogsEnsemble/tree/master/CAnEn): This is the main library that is implemented in C++.
+- __AnEn__: This is the main library that is implemented in C++.
 It provides main functionality of the AnEn method;
-- [CAnalogsIO](https://github.com/Weiming-Hu/AnalogsEnsemble/tree/master/CAnEnIO): This is the library for file I/O. Currently, it supports reading and writing [standard NetCDF](https://www.unidata.ucar.edu/software/netcdf/).
+- __AnEnIO__: This is the library for file I/O. Currently, it supports reading and writing [standard NetCDF](https://www.unidata.ucar.edu/software/netcdf/).
-- [RAnalogs](https://github.com/Weiming-Hu/AnalogsEnsemble/tree/master/RAnalogs): This is a R library which provides the interface for *CAnEn* functionality, in order to appeal researchers who are prefer R. This R package is called *RAnEn* which stands for *R Analogs Ensemble*.
+- __RAnEn__: This is an R package which provides C++ library *AnEn* functionality to facilitate researchers who prefer R. *RAnEn* stands for *R Analogs Ensemble*.
-- [Analog Generator](https://github.com/Weiming-Hu/AnalogsEnsemble/tree/master/app_analogGenerator): This is an application for generating analogs.
-It is currently under-development.
-- [Analog Selector](https://github.com/Weiming-Hu/AnalogsEnsemble/tree/master/app_analogSelector): This is an application for selecting analogs based on the similarity matrices.
-It is currently under-development.
-- [Similarity Calculator](https://github.com/Weiming-Hu/AnalogsEnsemble/tree/master/app_similarityCalculator): This is an application for calculating the similarity matrices.
+- __Apps__: You can find multiple applications included in `apps/` folder designed for *AnEn* computation and data management.

-**This package has been developed and tested on Linux and MacOS and is not guaranteed on Windows.**
+**These packages are developed and tested on Linux and MacOS and not guaranteed on Windows.**

 ## Requirement and Dependencies